fhalde/jsontap/README.md

 print(f"{summary}")
 ```

-This looks like code you'd write against a fully parsed dict – but it isn't.
+This looks like code you'd write against a fully parsed JSON – but it isn't.
 Each `await` and `async for` resolves as the corresponding part of the JSON arrives in the stream. `reasoning` unblocks the moment that field is parsed, the `calls` loop starts iterating before the array is complete, and `summary` waits only as long as it needs to.

 Here's a showcase of the complete [example](https://github.com/fhalde/jsontap/tree/main/examples)

 ![jsontap streaming demo](show.gif)

 In practice, this means you can add responsiveness to an agent without restructuring your code.
-If you already have logic that reads from a parsed JSON dict, the jsontap version looks almost identical.
+If you already have logic that reads from a parsed JSON, the jsontap version looks almost identical.

 ## Other access patterns